 You can visit http://www.scf.edu/StudentServices/FinancialAid/Scholarships/ for scholarship information while you are a student at SCF.
 Once admitted to UF, students are eligible to apply for HWCOE scholarships.

 If you do not meet the critical tracking course requirements, you will be placed on probation and will remain an SCF student during the first spring term.
 If at the end of the spring term you remove yourself from probation, you will then be admitted as a UF student.
-If you are not able to remove yourself from probation by the end of the second fall semester, you will have the option to complete you’re A.A. degree and apply to UF as a traditional transfer student.
+If you are not able to remove yourself from probation by the end of the second fall semester, you will have the option to complete your A.A. degree and apply to UF as a traditional transfer student.

 If you decide that Engineering isn’t for you while taking classes at SCF, you can switch into any other degree program that SCF offers.
 However, this will revoke your UF admission through the Gator Engineering at State College of Florida program, and you must go through the traditional transfer application route for your program of choice.